felias-fogg/dw-link/docs/manual.md

 <a name="trouble"></a>

 ## 9 Trouble shooting

+#### Problem: It is impossible to upload the dw-link firmware to the UNO board

+Maybe, the dw-link probe shield or the auto-reset disabling capacitor is still plugged into the UNO board?
+Remove, and try gain.

 #### Problem: After debugging, the chip is unresponsive, i.e., does not respond anymore to ISP programming or bootloader upload